MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_01-Manage_Azure_AD_Identities.md

 1. Sign out as the az104-01a-aaduser1 user from the Azure portal and close the InPrivate browser window.

+    >**Note**: If the users are already created then you can skip this task and continue further.

 #### Task 2: Create Azure AD groups with assigned and dynamic membership

 In this task, you will create Azure Active Directory groups with assigned and dynamic membership.